 - A commitment to developing life-long learning habits.

 - The abilities required for a competent and contemporary patient-centered pharmacy practice.

 - Behaviors and attitudes necessary for professional growth and development.

 The College of Pharmacy was established by the State Board of Education on August 11, 1956 and continues to serve as Louisiana’s sole State supported Pharmacy Program.
 The College of Pharmacy continues to evolve to meet the health care needs of the State’s population, and in 1998, began to offer the Doctor of Pharmacy degree as its sole entry level professional pharmacy degree.
 The College also offers the State’s only doctor of philosophy degrees in the areas of pharmacy and pharmaceutical sciences.
 The Bachelor of Science program in Toxicology was initiated in 1982 and is one of only six programs in the country.
-The College of Pharmacy currently includes three academic departments - Basic Pharmaceutical Sciences, Clinical Sciences, and Toxicology.
+The College of Pharmacy currently includes two academic schools - Basic Pharmaceutical and Toxicological Sciences and Clinical Sciences.

 All majors in baccalaureate curricula having pre-professional and professional segments within the College of Pharmacy complete a 39-hour general education core curriculum consisting of English, 6 hours; Mathematics, 6 hours; Natural Sciences, 9 hours; Fine Arts, 3 hours; Humanities, 9 hours; and Social Sciences, 6 hours; University Seminar (1 hour).